Eva Hesse

 Eva Hesse (January 11, 1936 – May 29, 1970) was a German-born American sculptor known for her pioneering work in materials such as latex, fiberglass, and plastics.
 She is one of the artists who ushered in the postminimal art movement in the 1960s.

 Life

 Hesse was born into a family of observant Jews in Hamburg, Germany, on January 11, 1936.
+She was the second born child of Wilhelm Hesse, an attorney, and Ruth Marcus Hesse.
 When Hesse was two years old in December 1938, her parents, hoping to flee from Nazi Germany, sent Hesse and her older sister, Helen Hesse Charash, to the Netherlands.
 They were aboard one of the last Kindertransport trains.